pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/tree_growth_and_death/NetworkBettina/c_NetworkBettina.md

 NetworkBettina death and growth concept.
-This concepts allows water exchange between root grafted trees.
+This concept allows water exchange between root grafted trees.
 The concept is based on the Bettina single tree model as described in the ODD (appendix of https://doi.org/10.1016/j.ecolmodel.2018.10.005).

 The concept only works with a Network below-ground concept.